Updated June 20, 2023

 What is a High Water Mark?

 Typically, the fee structure of a hedge fund includes performance-based fees, which in most cases are fixed at 20% of the return generated by the fund.
-However, the fund manager will be entitled to the performance fees only if the value of the fund under their management crosses the high water mark value.
+The fund manager will only be entitled to the performance fees if they surpass the high water mark value of the fund.
 In this way, it ensures that the investors don’t pay performance fees to the fund managers due to their erratic performance, i.e., the growth rate of fund value oscillates on either side of zero.
-It ensures that the fund managers don’t get paid the performance-based fees more than once to achieve the same value as the investment fund.
+The fund managers do not pay performance-based fees more than once to achieve the same value as the investment fund.

 Examples of High Water Mark